Causal and compositional structure of unitary transformations: Extending circuit diagrams

 A wire without an index represents a Hilbert space, as in the first example of Fig.~\ref{Fig_CCC_DotDiagram_1}, and as usual in quantum circuit diagrams.
 A wire with an index, or in general a tuple of indices, next to it is associated with a family of Hilbert spaces, parametrized by that tuple of indices.
 For the set in which an index $i$ takes values, we use the corresponding capital letter, i.e., $i \in I$.
 In a tuple of indices like $(i,j_i)$, we allow an index $j_i \in J_i$ to take values in a set that is itself parametrized by $i \in I$, and refer to this as `nesting of indices'.
 Explicit labels for the Hilbert spaces attached to internal wires are typically suppressed, leaving only the indices.
 They are included in Fig.~\ref{Fig_ExampleDotDiagram_Sliced} for the purpose of this exposition.
 The wire going from the circle $S$ to the circle $U_{ik}$, for example, carries the tuple $(i,k)$, and represents the family of Hilbert spaces $\{\mathcal{H}_{X^{(1)}_{ik}}\}_{i\in I,k\in K}$.

-This paper considers only diagrams in which open in- or outgoing wires do not carry indices.
+This paper considers only diagrams in which open in- or outgoing wires do not carry indices (with the discussion in App.~\ref{App_SoundnessCausalStructure} being the only exception).
 Reading an extended circuit diagram bottom up, indices `go in loops', introduced by a `source' circle, such as $S$ for the indices $i$ and $k$, and disappear in a `sink' circle, such as $F$ for $k$.

 The overall Hilbert space associated with a slice through the diagram, can be described as follows.
 Consider the collection of indices carried by wires crossed by the slice, where each index appears only once in the collection, even if it appears on several wires.
 For a given assignment of values to the indices in the collection, each wire is associated with the corresponding Hilbert space in the family of Hilbert spaces carried by that wire.
 For each assignment of values to the indices in the collection, form the tensor product of the Hilbert spaces associated with the wires.
 The overall Hilbert space associated with the slice is the direct sum, over all value assignments to indices in the collection, of the tensor product Hilbert space associated with each value assignment.